vmagelo/msdocs-django-three-azure-services/README.md

 * `Debug = False` should be always on for production settings, but for troubleshooting, setting to `True` may help if you're stuck.

 * Read the Django tips on the [Oryx GitHub page](https://github.com/microsoft/Oryx/wiki/Django-Tips).
 Oryx is the build system used to compile Django source code into runnable artifacts in App Service.

-* When running WhiteNoise, you could spend a lot of time troubleshooting errors and missing images.
-In particular, when `Debug=True` used in production (a no-no, but just for testing), certain errors are masked and the web app works fine.
-Set `Debug=False` and suddenly you have a broken web app returning 500.

-     * `STATICFILES_STORAGE` has a bunch of possible options.
-When set to `whitenoise.storage.CompressedStaticFilesStorage` you are using WhiteNoise and `python manage.py collectstatic` needs to be run.
-When deploying through Visual Studio Code, that is the case.
-     * When running locally, you can also use `whitenoise.storage.CompressedStaticFilesStorage` but you have to then run `python manage collectstatic` yourself.
-Locally, it's easier to just use `django.contrib.staticfiles.storage.StaticFilesStorage`.
-     * See the [Troubleshooting WhiteNoise backend](http://whitenoise.evans.io/en/stable/django.html#troubleshooting-the-whitenoise-storage-backend) for more tips.
-     * If you get the error 'ValueError: Missing staticfiles manifest entry for …' try running `python manage.py findstatic --verbosity 2 filename` in the SSH of the App Service.
-     * For `STATICFILES_STORAGE` we don't need the `Manifest` part, which is overkill for sample.
-The `Compressed` part of class name just create .gz files in static file location.